-Despite the best efforts of the Legislative Council, (which had approved the use of troops) to raise public condemnation of the diggers' insurgency, a counter wave of support for the diggers was demonstrated at public meetings and in the press.
+Subsequently, and despite the best efforts of the Legislative Council, (which had approved the use of troops) to raise public condemnation of the diggers' insurgency, a wave of support for the diggers was demonstrated at public meetings and in the press.
 In Melbourne, where rumours of digger insurgency were rife, the Mayor called a public meeting on 5 December attended by thousands, including most members of the Legislative Council, to decide how Melbourne would defend against an alleged army of diggers.
-Initial resolutions expressed support for the government but sentiment changed as more resolutions expressed sympathy for the diggers and the meeting called for the government to act on their behalf.
+Although initial resolutions expressed support for the government, sentiment changed, and with more resolutions expresseding sympathy for the diggers the meeting called for the government to act on their behalf.
 In Geelong citizens' meetings condemned the government's handling of the Eureka crisis and petitioned Governor Hotham to repeal the licensing system.
 In Bendigo and Castlemaine large public meetings refused further payment of licence fees and called for abolition of the Gold Commission.
-Red and black ribbons proliferated.
-The majority of Ballarat miners had not taken up arms to support the Stockade but the government was condemned by even those who previously criticised the actions of diggers at the Stockade.
-Posters offering rewards for apprehension of the diggers' leaders were disdained.
-The uprising and its aftermath precipitated an upsurge of militancy across the fields and in Bendigo and Castlemaine mass meetings of diggers determined to throw in their lot with the Bendigo Reform League and its agenda:
+Red ribbons proliferated.
+The majority of Ballarat miners had not taken up arms to support the Stockade but the government was condemned by even those who previously criticised the diggers' actions.
+Posters offering rewards for apprehension of the diggers' leaders were widely disdained.

+The events at the Eureka Stockade and its aftermath precipitated an upsurge of militancy across the fields.
+In Bendigo and Castlemaine mass meetings of diggers determined to throw in their lot with the Bendigo Reform League and its Chartist inspired agenda:

-- o Full and fair representation
+• Full and fair representation

-- Manhood suffrage
+- o Manhood suffrage

-- No property qualifications for members of the Legislative Council
+- o No property qualifications for members of the Legislative Council

-- Payment of members of parliament
+- o Payment of members of parliament

 - Short duration of parliaments